 Family therapy is similar to couple therapy, but it includes other family members in addition to the couple, usually a child of special concern or even all children within the nuclear family.

 Because an emotional problem in one family member may be a symptom of a larger family problem, family therapy is often used as a method of treatment to identify those forces that may be contributing to the problem in that individual.

 Family therapy is based on the concept that each family is a unique system with its own structure and patterns of communication.
-These patterns are determined by a multitude of factors, including the personalities of all family members, the influences of extended family members whether present, or absent, deceased, or alive.
+These patterns are determined by a multitude of factors, including the personalities of all family members and the influences of extended family members, whether present, or absent, deceased, or alive.